SergheiMihailov/adapt_med_seg/README.md

 ---

-This repository contains a reproduction and extension of ["SegVol: Universal and Interactive Volumetric Medical Image Segmentation"](https://arxiv.org/abs/2311.13385) by Du et al. (2023).
+This repository contains a reproduction and extension of ["SegVol: Universal and Interactive Volumetric Medical Image Segmentation"](https://arxiv.org/abs/2311.13385) by Du et al. (2023) using [LoRA adapters](https://arxiv.org/abs/2106.09685) and context priors introduced in ["Training Like a Medical Resident: Context-Prior Learning Toward Universal Medical Image Segmentation"](https://arxiv.org/abs/2306.02416) by Gao et al. (2023)

 To read the full report containing detailed information on our  experiments and extension study, please, refer to our [blogpost](blogpost.md).